iu-parfunc/lvars/README.md

 to happen sequentially, and we want to model the explicit simultaneous evaluation steps of the E-ParApp rule of our semantics.
-To be sure, a semantics specified with single-hole evaluation contexts can express _arbitrary_ evaluation order and therefore remain open to the possibility of parallel _implementation_.
-Still, since parallelism is lambdapar's _raison d'etre_, we want to bake parallelism into the model.
+To be sure, a semantics specified with single-hole evaluation contexts can express _arbitrary_ evaluation order and therefore remains open to the possibility of parallel _implementation_.
+Still, since parallelism is lambdapar's _raison d'être_, we want to bake parallelism into the model.

 Since Redex does not (at the time of this writing) have support for multiple-hole evaluation contexts [2], we opted instead for an inference-rule-based semantics implemented using Redex's `define-judgment-form` feature [3].
 Unfortunately, in so doing, we miss out on some of Redex's most useful features.
-As a tiny example, `define-judgment-form` offers no way to name individual reduction rules, so although using Redex's `traces` feature [4] with our semantics will show us a beautiful reduction graph of a configuration, it won't label the edges in the graphs with the names of the reduction rules as it would normally, because Redex has no way of knowing their names.
+As a tiny example of what we're missing, `define-judgment-form` offers no way to name individual reduction rules, so although using Redex's `traces` feature [4] with our semantics will show us a beautiful reduction graph of a configuration, it won't label the edges in the graphs with the names of the reduction rules as it would normally, because Redex has no way of knowing their names.

 ### Dealing with reflexive relations